U.S.–Japan alliance: Secret pacts in the 1960s–1970s

 In an effort to prevent the type of crisis that attended the revision of the Security Treaty in 1960 from happening again, both Japanese and American leaders found it more convenient going forward to alter the terms of the U.S.–Japan alliance by resort to secret pacts rather than formal revisions that would need legislative approval.

 In the early 1960s, Ambassador Reischauer negotiated secret agreements whereby the Japanese government allowed U.S. naval vessels to carry nuclear weapons even when transiting Japanese bases, and also to release limited amounts of radioactive wastewater into Japanese harbors.

 Similarly, as part of the negotiations over the reversion of Okinawa to Japan in the late 1960s, Japanese prime minister Eisaku Satō and U.S. president Richard Nixon made a secret agreement that even after Okinawa reverted to Japanese control, the U.S. could still introduce nuclear weapons to U.S. bases in Okinawa in times of emergency, which was a contravention of Satō's publicly stated "Three Non-Nuclear Principles".

-Japanese participation in the Gulf War and the Iraq War
+Japanese participation in the U.S. wars in the Middle East

-In 1990, the United States called on its ally Japan for assistance in the Gulf War.
-However, then-current Japanese interpretation of its constitution forbade the overseas dispatch of Japanese military troops.
-Accordingly, Japan contributed $9 billion of monetary support.
+In 1990, the United States called on Japan for assistance in the Gulf War.
+However, Japan's interpretation of its constitution at the time forbade the overseas deployment of military troops.
+Consequently, Japan contributed $9 billion in monetary support instead, which was criticized by the US as "checkbook diplomacy".
+This occurred during a critical crossroads in US–Japan relations; the end of the Cold War had eliminated the primary justification for their wartime military partnership, while peaking trade competition and massive U.S. deficits with Japan triggered intense political rhetoric and protectionist pressure in Washington D.C. during the late 1980s and early 1990s.

 In between the Gulf War and the start of the Iraq War in 2003, the Japanese government revised its interpretation of the Constitution, and thus during the Iraq War, Japan was able to dispatch noncombat ground forces in a logistical support role in support of U.S. operations in Iraq.
+For reconstruction effort and humanitarian aid purposes, 600 Ground Self-Defense troops were deployed to Samawah, Iraq, and 200 Air Self-Defense troops to an air base in Kuwait.

+Additionally, Japan extended logistical support to the U.S. during its war on Afghanistan, deploying its Maritime Self-Defense Forces to the Indian Ocean to provide fuel for coalition forces, including helicopters, in addition to resupplying water.
+Volunteers and specialists were sent by Japan for reconstruction efforts.
+They also facilitated talks between Afghanistan and other nations.

+For both Iraq and Afghanistan, Japan was a major contributor in terms of humanitarian and reconstruction efforts.